-1 Navigate to the Groups screen, then the Groups List view.
+- 1. Navigate to the Groups screen, then the Groups List view. - 2.
+Create a new record, and complete the fields as appropriate.

 Field Description Name Type the name of the group.
 Description Type a description containing other information about the group.
 Leader Select the leader of the group.
 You can select the leader from the suspect list that you previously associated with the group.
 Status Displays a status of Active for the group.

-Parent Group Select the name of the parent group, if applicable.
+Field Description Parent Group Select the name of the parent group, if applicable.
 The parent group record must already exist.
 Membership Type the estimated number of members in the group.
 Team Displays the ID of the user who creates the group record.
 You can assign additional users to the group but designate only one user as the primary member of the investigative team.
 Threat Select the type of threat.
 Values include Armed Robbery, Biological Weapons, Chemical Weapons, Cybercrime, Kidnapping, Murder, Nuclear Weapons, and Other.
 Associated Groups Select another group name that is affiliated with the group.